 “Shipping paper” means a shipping order, bill of lading, manifest or other shipping document.

+“Smoke opacity test” means a test of a vehicle's emissions for smoke opacity level conducted using the procedures specified in SAE J1667 Recommended Practice: Snap Acceleration Smoke Test Procedure for Heavy-Duty Powered Vehicles.

 "Vehicle" is as defined in CVC section 670.

-“Vehicle Identification Number (VIN)” means an alpha numeric code which has been permanently assigned by the manufacturer to a vehicle.
+“Vehicle Identification Number” or “VIN)” means an alpha numeric code which has been permanently assigned by the manufacturer to a vehicle.

-“Vehicle purchase” or “purchase” means the drayage truck owner or controlling party has placed an order of a zero-emission vehicle or powertrain conversion for immediate delivery or installation and has already paid for or has entered into a binding agreement with the authorized dealer, powertrain conversion installer, or manufacturer to pay for the vehicle or conversion.
+“Vehicle purchase” or “purchase” means an action wherein a drayage truck owner or controlling party has: placed an order to acquire the legal or equitable title to a zero-emission vehicle; to convert a legacy drayage truck to zero-emission vehicle; or to enter into a lease agreement with a contract term of one year or more.
+The action taken must be for immediate delivery or installation and the purchaser has already paid for or has entered into a binding agreement with an authorized dealer, entity that converts vehicles to zero-emission vehicles, third party, or manufacturer to pay for the vehicle or conversion.
 A vehicle purchase includes where the drayage truck owner has executed any one of the following:

-Identified, committed, and encumbered funds and executed a written notice to proceed to a manufacturer or powertrain conversion installer to begin production of the vehicle either:
+Identified, committed, and encumbered funds and executed a written notice to proceed to a manufacturer, authorized dealer, or entity that converts vehicles to zero-emission vehicles to begin production of the vehicle either:

-Under a previously entered purchase contract; or
+Under a previously entered purchase contract, or

-To execute a contract option.
+To execute a contract option;

-A written purchase agreement between a drayage truck owner or controlling party and the manufacturer or powertrain conversion installer that specifies the date when the work to manufacture or convert the vehicle is to proceed;
+A written purchase agreement between a drayage truck owner or controlling party and the manufacturer, authorized dealer, or entity that converts vehicles to zero-emission vehicles that specifies the date when the work to manufacture or convert the vehicle is to proceed;

 A written purchase agreement between a drayage truck owner or controlling party and another party for the purchase and immediate delivery of a used vehicle; or